laminlabs/lamindb/docs/track.md

 ### Validate parameters with type annotations

-If a function is type-annotated, parameters will be validated:
+If a function is type-annotated, parameters will be validated.
+You can use standard Python types for simple data and valid LaminDB dtype serializations to reference objects in registries.
+See {mod}`~lamindb.base.dtypes` for more background.

 <!-- #region -->